Molodos/ElegooNeptuneThumbnails/README.md

 not tested every printer, but it seems like based on feedback at least the following models are supported (for other models, see [FAQ](#faq)):

-- Elegoo Neptune 2
-- Elegoo Neptune 2S
 - Elegoo Neptune 3 Pro
 - Elegoo Neptune 3 Plus
 - Elegoo Neptune 3 Max
+- Elegoo Neptune 2
+- Elegoo Neptune 2S
+- Elegoo Neptune 2D
+- Elegoo Neptune X

 Additional features: